impactfulness/ndc-minnesota-2022-from-eventstorming-to-coddding/README.md

 In lab 3 you will start implementing a ORM model that splits the data persistance model from our domain model.
 We do this with the ports and adapters pattern.
 There is a new project called `CinemaAllocations.Adapters.DataPersistence` were we need to add our code.

 The result can be found in `lab3end`.

-### Lab 4

-We are closing the loop, and we are adding a REST API.
-Together with it, we will add some system tests to cover all the different adapters.
-The new project is called `CinemaAllocations.Adapters.RestApi`.

-The result can be found in `lab4end`.